ngs333/GFDL_MISC_MZ/README.md

 by mzuniga which did not quite fit under repos NCTools, FMS, etc.

 Build and install general info:
-I) This version was tested with Cmake - with Ninja and the default generator.
+I) This version was tested with Cmake

 II) External Libs required: